Explore

 Under her guidance, the UPA government introduced several rights-based legislations that remain cornerstones of Indian governance:

-• The National Food Security Act, 2013: This aimed to provide subsidized food grains to approximately two-thirds of the country's population.
+• National Food Security Act, 2013: This act provides subsidized food grains to nearly 800 million Indians, covering around two-thirds of the population.

 Who are the pillars of her support system?

 In the high-pressure world of Indian politics, the family has always been a central pillar for Sonia Gandhi.
-Her children, Rahul Gandhi and Priyanka Gandhi Vadra, have not only been her emotional support but have also taken on significant roles within the party.
+Her children, Rahul Gandhi (MP and former Congress president) and Priyanka Gandhi Vadra (general secretary in-charge of Uttar Pradesh East), have supported her politically and personally, actively contributing to party strategy and electoral campaigns.
 Rahul Gandhi's transition into a primary leadership role and Priyanka Gandhi's organizational work in various states reflect the continuation of the family's political legacy.

 As per recent industry reports on political dynamics, the presence of her children during her health challenges or major political transitions highlights the close-knit nature of their leadership structure.
 Their collective presence at public events and during personal trials reinforces the image of a unified front, which is crucial for party morale.
 This support system has been vital during times when she faced health issues, requiring her to step back from active campaigning while ensuring the party's continuity.